Rising CFRTP CFRP Prepreg Machinery Manufacturer

 When the part is solidified, the entrained gas and volatile matter can be exhausted through the channel.

 A method in which a certain amount of prepreg is added to a metal pair mold and then heated and pressurized to solidify and shape.

 The relative production efficiency of prepreg molding is high, and it is convenient to realize specialized and automated production.

 Especially when using fast-curing prepreg, the time can be shortened to less than 10 minutes for one mold;

-The product has high dimensional accuracy, good repeatability, and smooth surface;
+The product has high dimensional accuracy, good repeatability, and a smooth surface;

-It can form products with complex structure at one time;
+It can form products with complex structures at one time;

 Suitable for mass production.